 Making sanitary products exempt from GST has been long argued since the GST was introduced in the year 2000.

-Following an 18-year-long campaign, states and territories have agreed to remove the tax by 1 January 2019.
+Following an 18-year-long campaign, states and territories removed the tax in January 2019.

 The menstrual products to be exempt are expected to include: